janfaracik-deprecated/Scalemate/README.md

 Scalemate is an open source mass image scaling application built for Windows 10 as a UWP application in C# and XAML.

-With an incredibly simple user interface it's effortless to create, maintain and update your colours and branding.
-By taking advantage of the latest Windows APIs, Paleta is more powerful than ever with support for gradients, versions and clipboard integration.

 ## Features

 - Easy to use user interface